Cristiano Ronaldo

 Born in Funchal, Madeira, Ronaldo began his career with Sporting CP before signing with Manchester United in 2003.
-He became a star player at United, where he won three consecutive Premier League titles, the Champions League, and the FIFA Club World Cup.
-His 2007–08 season earned him his first Ballon d'Or at age 23.
-In 2009, Ronaldo became the subject of the then-most expensive transfer in history when he joined Real Madrid in a deal worth €94 million (£80 million).
-At Madrid, he was at the forefront of the club's resurgence as a dominant European force, helping them win four Champions Leagues between 2014 and 2018, including the long-awaited La Décima.
-He also won two La Liga titles, including the record-breaking 2011–12 season in which Madrid reached 100 points, and became the club's all-time top goalscorer.
-He won Ballon d'Ors in 2013, 2014, 2016 and 2017, and was runner-up three times to Lionel Messi, his perceived career rival.
-Following issues with the club hierarchy, Ronaldo signed for Juventus in 2018 in a transfer worth an initial €100 million, where he was pivotal in winning two Serie A titles.
-In 2021, he returned to United before joining Al-Nassr in 2023.
+He gradually established himself as an integral player for the club, winning three consecutive Premier League titles, the 2007–08 Champions League, and the 2008 FIFA Club World Cup.
+For his performances in 2007–08, Ronaldo was awarded his first Ballon d'Or at age 23.
+In 2009, he joined Real Madrid in a deal worth €94 million (£80 million), which was the most expensive transfer in history at the time.
+He was at the forefront of Madrid's resurgence as a dominant European force, helping them win four Champions Leagues between 2014 and 2018, including the long-awaited La Décima in 2014, where he set the record for most goals scored in a Champions League season.
+With Madrid, he also won two La Liga titles, won the Ballon d'Or in 2013, 2014, 2016, and 2017, and became the club's all-time top goalscorer.

+Following issues with the hierarchy at Real Madrid, Ronaldo signed for Juventus in 2018 in a transfer worth a league record of €100 million, and was pivotal in winning two consecutive Serie A titles, the Coppa Italia, and the Capocannoniere in 2021 as the league's top scorer.
+In 2021, he returned to Manchester United, but his contract was terminated in 2022 after a public dispute with the club's management.
+Ronaldo joined Al-Nassr in 2023, and led them to the Saudi Pro League title in 2026, while also finishing as the league's top scorer in 2024 and 2025.

-Ronaldo made his international debut for Portugal in 2003 at the age of 18 and has earned more than 200 caps, making him history's most-capped male player.
-He has played in eleven major tournaments.
-He scored his first international goal in Euro 2004, where he helped Portugal reach the final and subsequently made the team of the tournament.
-He assumed captaincy of the national team ahead of Euro 2008; and at Euro 2012, he was named in the team of the tournament.
-Ronaldo led Portugal to their first major tournament title at Euro 2016, being named in the team of the tournament for the third time.
-In the 2018 World Cup, he had his most prolific World Cup campaign with four goals.
-He received the Golden Boot as the top scorer of Euro 2020 before playing in his fifth World Cup at the 2022 World Cup.
-He has won two UEFA Nations Leagues, in 2019 and 2025.
+Ronaldo made his international debut for Portugal in 2003 at the age of 18, and has earned more than 200 caps, making him history's most-capped male player.
+He scored his first international goal in Euro 2004, where he helped Portugal reach the final.
+He assumed the captaincy of the national team ahead of Euro 2008, and led Portugal to their first major tournament title at Euro 2016.
+At Euro 2020, he received the Golden Boot as the top scorer.
+He won the UEFA Nations Leagues in 2019 and 2025, finishing as the top scorer in both the tournaments.
+In 2026, he became the first player to score in six World Cup tournaments and his country's top goalscorer at the World Cup (11).